TheFifthRider/fate-slash-fate/docs/fate-points.md

 ## GM Fate Points

 Unlike players, who have a number of Fate Points for their character, a GM's Fate Points are shared between all NPCs.

+GM Fate Points refresh every scene rather than every session.